Product Guide

 • • Hallways & busy living areas

-• • Bathrooms (with correct system)
+• • Bathrooms & wetrooms

 Maintenance tips